kice/vs_mxnet/README.md

 Compilation
 ===========

-Only requirement is OpenCV for padding.
-And there are some code to bypass Vapoursynth plugin loading system, which only works on Windows.
+There are some code to bypass Vapoursynth plugin loading system, which only works on Windows.
+You can remove that part and replace all MXNet function calls with normal calls will work on other system.
+All the header you need is here [`MXNet C predict API`](https://github.com/apache/incubator-mxnet/tree/master/include/mxnet)

-In addition, you can get [`MXNet C predict API`](https://github.com/apache/incubator-mxnet/tree/master/include/mxnet) if you needed.
-Since the plugins use `LoadLibrary` to load MXNet, you dont have to download this API to compile.
+On Windows, the plugins uses `LoadLibrary` to dynamically load MXNet, no need for MXNet header to compile.